kaushik-suvagiya/SMS_SPAM_SYS/README.md

 # SMS_SPAM_SYS
-Classifying the mail or massage which is spam or not using Multinomial NB classifier.
+Classifying the mail or message which is spam or not using Multinomial NB classifier.